AlvaroDFC/FAD-Toolset/famodel/README.md

   - rB            : end B location [x,y]
   - part_of       : Edge object this edge is a subcomponent of (if applicable)
   - subcomponents : chain of edges and nodes that make up this edge
+  - subcons_A     : subcomponent for end A (can be multiple)
+  - subcons_B     : subcomponent for end B (can be multiple)
+  - inst          : installation status dictionary. set up as follows:
+                    {'mobilized': bool,
+                     'installed': bool,
+                     'hookedUpA': bool,
+                     'hookedUpB': bool}
   - whole         : boolean, false if sub edges/nodes aren't all connected

 The Edge class methods are:
   - isAttachedTo     : checks if specified node is attached to this edge
   - attachTo         : attaches a specified node to end A or end B of this edge
   - detachFrom       : detach a specified end of this edge from what it is attached to
   - addSubcomponents : adds a sequence of alternating nodes and edges as subcomponents of this edge, connecting the subcomponent objects in the process.
-  - getTopLevelEdge  : returns higher-level edge this edge is a part of, if applicable
+  - findEnd          : checks if object is a subcomponent of self and which end it's at
+  - getSubcomponent  : returns the subcomponent of the edge corresponding to the provided index.
+An index with multiple entries can be used for reference to parallel subcomponents
   - setEndPosition   : sets the position of an edge end
   - delete           : detach the edge from anything it is attached to